rosmed/rosmed.github.io/ismr2024/docker-ros.md

 ~~~~
 $ docker pull rosmed/docker-ubuntu-22.04-ros2-slicerros2-lw:ismr2024
 ~~~~
 The image is about 11GB, and it may take a while to complete the process.
-Instead, you load the docker image from a file.
+Instead, you can load the docker image from a file.
 ~~~~
 $ docker load < ismr2024-docker-slicerros2.tar.gz
 ~~~~